 Jurgen Klopp: Thrashing of Rangers major confidence boost ahead of Man City game

+Jurgen Klopp: Liverpool’s thrashing of Rangers major confidence boost ahead of Man City game

 Jurgen Klopp believes Liverpool’s 7-1 thrashing of Rangers at Ibrox instantly changed the mood around the club ahead of their clash with Manchester City on Sunday.